mattmakai/fullstackpython.com/source/content/pages/11-misc/1101-best-python-resources.markdown

 # Best Python Resources
 The Python community is amazing at sharing detailed resources and helping beginners learn to program with the language.
-There's so many resources out there though that it can be difficult to know how to find them.
+There are so many resources out there though that it can be difficult to know how to find them.

-This page aggregates the best Python resources with a brief description of its one's learning purpose.
+This page aggregates the best Python resources with a brief description of how it fits one's learning purpose.

 ## New to programming